Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Dataset

 \paragraph{MMLU~\cite{hendrycksmeasuring}} is a comprehensive benchmark that evaluates models on multiple choice questions across 57 subjects, including STEM, humanities, social sciences, and more, with difficulty levels ranging from elementary to advanced professional level.
 It focuses exclusively on zero-shot and few-shot settings, making it similar to how we evaluate humans.
 The benchmark tests both world knowledge and problem-solving ability.

 \paragraph{ARC~\cite{clark2018think}} is a dataset of 7,787 genuine grade-school level, multiple-choice science questions from grade 3 to 9.
 It's divided into two parts: the Challenge Set with 2,590 "hard" questions that both retrieval and co-occurrence methods fail to answer correctly, and an Easy Set with 5,197 questions.
-Most questions have 4 answer choices, with less than 1
+Most questions have 4 answer choices, with less than 1\% having 3 or 5 options.
+The dataset also includes a supporting knowledge base of 14.3 million unstructured text passages.

 \paragraph{CoSQL~\cite{yu2019cosql}} is a corpus for building cross-domain conversational text-to-SQL systems.
 It consists of over 30,000 dialogue turns plus more than 10,000 annotated SQL queries, obtained from a Wizard-of-Oz collection of 3,000 dialogues querying 200 complex databases spanning 138 domains.
 Each dialogue simulates a real-world database query scenario with a crowd worker as a user exploring the database and a SQL expert retrieving answers with SQL.
 The average question length in CoSQL is 11.2 words with an average of 5.2 question turns per dialogue.